minisbett/osu-sharp/README.md

     logger.LogError("{Message}", result.Error.Message);
 ```

-## 🤝 Contribute
+## 🌱 Contribute

-This library is very maintenance-intensive, as it provides a lot of detailed documentation.
-If you'd like to help adding documentation to the few parts that are currently not documented, or you found an incorrect documentation, feel free to create an issue or open a pull request!

-As for the API coverage and keeping the API models up-to-date, feel free to propose new endpoints or report changes to them via a GitHub issue, or even implement them via a pull request.
-The same goes for API models that might be outdated due to API changes existing ones or API models.
-I greatly appreciate any help in keeping this API wrapper updated and easy-to-use.
+This library is continuously maintained, and contributions are always welcome.
+Whether it's improving documentation, adding new features, or updating existing code, every contribution helps keep the project up-to-date and easy-to-use.

+**📝 Improve Documentation**
+Some parts of the documentation are still missing.
+If you encounter some, and you can provide information about it, any contributions filling the gaps are much appreciated!

+**🔧 Add or Update API Endpoints**
+Not all endpoints the API provides are implemented.
+If you require a missing endpoint, feel free to propose it using a [GitHub issue](https://github.com/minisbett/osu-sharp/issues) or implement it via a [pull request](https://github.com/minisbett/osu-sharp/pulls).
+Similarily, feel free to contribute if you notice an outdated endpoint, as the osu!
+API evolves over time.

+**🆙 Update API Models**
+If any API models are outdated due to changes in the osu!
+API, feel free to report it via a [GitHub issue](https://github.com/minisbett/osu-sharp/issues) or update them via a [pull request](https://github.com/minisbett/osu-sharp/pulls).

+**🗣️ Report Issues**
+If something isn't working as expected, open an issue with a detailed description so the problem can be addressed promptly.

 ## 📜 API Coverage